On this page

 Example of a school using plans to inform decision-making about stand-downs and suspensions.

-As part of the school planning for the year, the board of trustees decided it was timely to review and update the school discipline policy as the school wanted to add a section about computer and cellphone use, and respecting property.
+As part of the school planning for the year, the board decided it was timely to review and update the school discipline policy as the school wanted to add a section about computer and cellphone use, and respecting property.
 The current policy (approved by the board in 2000) was outdated and did not reflect changes in society that had serious implications for students, the school and the wider community.
 The board was often managing cases of inappropriate computer and cellphone use, and an increase in vandalism and ‘tagging’ at school, and wanted to update their policy accordingly.

-The board of trustees drafted new sections in the school discipline policy and consulted with school staff on the changes.
+The board drafted new sections in the school discipline policy and consulted with school staff on the changes.
 The board also highlighted the action the school may take in these circumstances.
 The draft policy was then posted on the school website for feedback.
 The school informed parents that it would be posted there and invited comment.

 The school received a vast array of feedback about the new sections from parents and students.
 The parents who provided feedback to the school were mostly in favour of the new sections, while many students opposed the clauses about cellphone use.
 The board considered the feedback and revised the policy about cellphone use to highlight examples of inappropriate use for example, use during class time, video-recording inappropriate behaviour and use of cellphones during school time to organise inappropriate events.